 Polestar 1 2019: specs, price and on-sale date

-Polestar has a long and distinguished history of developing fast Volvos, but now it’s going to become a carmaker in its own right.
-Its first car is called the Polestar 1.
+Polestar has a long and distinguished history of developing fast Volvos, but will become a carmaker in its own right with the arrival of the Polestar 1.

-It’s also unique in that it'll the company’s only plug-in hybrid.
-Subsequent cars are already in the pipeline, but they – and every other Polestar – will be pure electric cars.
-However, they'll all have high performance in common.
+It’s also unique in that it'll be the company’s only plug-in hybrid: subsequent cars are already in the pipeline, but they – and every other Polestar – will be pure-electric vehicles.
+High performance will be a common theme among them all.

 Polestar 1 styling

 This may be billed as the first car from Polestar, but Volvo’s influence is obvious in the way it looks.
 Effectively, it’s a shorter, 2+2 coupe version of the Volvo S90 saloon.
 The grille and ‘Thor’s Hammer’ headlights certainly look very like what you see on the front of everything from the V40 to the XC90.

 Inside, too, the arrangement of the dashboard – with its large, portrait touchscreen – the air vents and even the gear selector are all pure Volvo.
 Mind you, that’s no bad thing, as Volvo makes some of the smartest and most comfortable interiors on the market.